 Dr. Peters-Brinkerhoff is a member of the APTA and the NDTA.
 She has advanced Certificates in Proprioceptive neuromuscular facilitation (PNF), Neurodevelopmental treatment, (NDT), hippotherapy and a vast experience in treating neurologic diagnoses for pediatrics and adults.
 Prior to joining USA, her teaching experience included faculty adjunct positions with Loma Linda University and Western University, and as the Regional Trainer for Invacare wheelchair Corporation.
 Dr. Peters-Brinkerhoff also enjoy singing in the barbershop style with the award winning, San Diego Chorus in San Diego, California.

 As the University of St. Augustine’s Program Director for the Doctorate of Physical Therapy Program at the San Marcos, CA campus, Dr. Peters-Brinkerhoff also offers a wealth of experience in administration and business.
 In the past she has been Director of Rehabilitation Services at Promise Hospital, Cottonwood Canyon Health Care Services, and Select Rehab Services as well as the Rehab supervisor at Scripps Mercy Hospital and Allied Rehab Services.
 She also owns her own private Practice, Gentle Hands Physical Therapy.

-Dr. Peters-Brinkerhoff has presented several poster presentations and will have her research Perspectives on Teaching Physical Therapy Students the International Classification of Functioning, Disability, and Health Model published in the Journal of Allied Health in the Fall of 2016.
-Dr. Peters-Brinkerhoff is continuing her work with the ICF model and hopes to collaborate with the APTA to educate practicing therapists in the application of the ICF model and develop learning activities for physical therapy students.
+Dr. Peters-Brinkerhoff has presented several poster presentations and had her research Perspectives on Teaching Physical Therapy Students the International Classification of Functioning, Disability, and Health Model was published in the Journal of Allied Health in the Fall of 2016 and History of the International Classification of Functioning, Disability, and Health was published in the NDTA Network in Fall of 2016.
+Dr. Peters-Brinkerhoff is continuing her work in educational research.
+She is currently working on educational methods in anatomy.